What is religiosity?Question: "What is religiosity?"

-Answer: “Religiosity” can be defined as "the exaggerated embodiment of certain aspects of religious activity."
-Religiosity is characterized by excessive involvement in religious activities.
-Religiosity usually entails extreme zeal and affection outside and beyond the norms of one’s faith or beliefs.
-Often, religiosity reflects one’s individual beliefs more than those of the religious organization itself.
-Another term used for religiosity, though less often, is “religiousness,” “the state of being superficially religious.”
+Answer: Religiosity can mean “piety” or “the state of being religious”; however, for the purpose of this article, we will consider the secondary definition of "the exaggerated embodiment of certain aspects of religious activity."
+To be religiose is to be “excessively or sentimentally religious” or to practice one’s religion in a meddlesome way.
+Thus, religiosity is characterized by excessive involvement in religious activities.
+Religiosity usually entails extreme zeal outside of and beyond the norms of one’s faith.
+It is more than affection for religion; it is affectation in religion.
+Religiosity usually reflects one’s individual beliefs more than those of the religious organization itself.
+Another term for religiosity, though less common, is religiousness, “the state of being superficially religious.”

 To summarize, religiosity is a term used by Christians and non-Christians alike to refer to religious activity in the extreme.
 Religiosity is an inappropriate devotion to the rituals and traditions of a religion.
 Religiosity is something that should never be a characteristic of a follower of Jesus Christ, but, sadly, it sometimes is.
 Whenever a Christian takes his/her eyes off of a personal relationship with Jesus Christ, religiosity/religiousness can be the result.
 It is often easier to observe the rules, rituals, and traditions of a religion than it is to maintain a passionate relationship with the Lord.